Cal Raleigh Player Props: Mariners vs. Athletics

 Cal Raleigh At The Plate

-- Raleigh has picked up a hit in 14 of 25 games this year, with multiple hits six times.
+- Raleigh has picked up a hit in 53.8% of his 26 games this season, with multiple hits in 23.1% of those games.

-- Raleigh has driven home a run in 10 games this year (40.0%), including more than one RBI in 24.0% of his games and producing three or more of his team's runs on one occasion..
+- Raleigh has driven home a run in 10 games this season (38.5%), including more than one RBI in 23.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.